Combinatorial generation via permutation languages. IV. Elimination trees: Elimination forests for unit interval graphs and stars

 Algorithm~J therefore applies again.
 In order to state our result in terms of partial permutations, it is interesting to understand the effect of a rotation in an elimination tree on the partial permutation represented by this tree.
 If the rotation does not involve the center~$1$ of the star, then it corresponds to an adjacent transposition in the partial permutation.
-On the other hand, if it does involve the center, then it corresponds to either deleting the trailing element of the partial permutation, or appending a new one.
-Rotations on the elimination trees for~$\Star_n$ are also in one-to-one correspondence with minimal jumps in permutations in~$\Pi(\Star_n)$.
-We summarize this as follows.
+On the other hand, if the rotation does involve the center, then it corresponds to either deleting the trailing element of the partial permutation, or appending a new one.
+Note that rotations on the elimination trees for~$\Star_n$ are also in one-to-one correspondence with minimal jumps in permutations in~$\Pi(\Star_n)$.
+Specifically, if the rotation does not involve the center~$1$ of the star, then the corresponding adjacent transposition is a jump by 1~step, which is clearly minimal.
+On the other hand, if the rotation does involve the center, then the definition of~$\sigma(T)$ requires that vertices of an elemination tree~$T\in\cE(\Star_n)$ not belonging to the handle of the broom are sorted increasingly, so there is only a single valid location for every non-handle vertex in the permutation~$\sigma(T)$, meaning that the corresponding jump to that location must be minimal.